mrobith95/mr-mt5-arima/README.md

 * Error: Error in terms of point.
 Only appears on second or later prediction shown.
 * [model_name] model: Rough description about fitted ARIMA model.
 * Prediction table, consist of:
-  * Candle index.
-0 means current candle.
+  * Candle time/index.
+Time/index of the forecasted value.
+First value is currently forming candle.
 1 means candle after current candle, 2 means after that, etc.
   * Prediction: Model's main prediction.
   * Lower Limit - Upper Limit: 95% Prediction Interval limit.
 More specifically, Limits are on 2.5% - 97.5% quantile.
 * Elapsed time: Time spent on performing and show prediction.